ubaldot/vim-conda-activate/README.md

 # Conda-activate
-Activate Conda environments in vim.
+Activate Conda virtual environments in vim.

 ## Introduction
 Conda-activate pick the inheritance of